 - Bathe your baby in water that’s warm, but not too warm, since your baby’s skin is extra-sensitive to temperature.

 - Use soaps that are free of fragrance or alcohol, which may be less likely to irritate the skin.

 - Fight cradle cap by gently massaging your baby’s scalp with your fingers or a soft brush to loosen the scales.

 - Let your baby’s skin dry completely before putting a diaper back on.
 Keeping the skin dry is a useful tip for diaper rash prevention.

 Diapers and Wipes: Choosing baby diapers and thick wipes made for a baby’s sensitive skin is another great step to promoting overall skin health.
 Seventh Generation’s free and clear diapers have an ultra-absorbent core that can handle up to three standard wettings between changes, as well as a wicking layer that pulls moisture away from the baby’s skin to help keep it dry.
 They’re also made without lotions or fragrance.
 Help prevent diaper rash by changing diapers frequently and keeping diapers snug—but not too tight.
 During changes, fragrance-free, hypoallergenic baby wipes tackle tough messes while still being gentle on delicate skin.

-We hope these ideas will help keep your newborn’s skin healthy, so there’s even more time for snuggling and squeezing those chubby cheeks.
-If you want to go deeper, explore our detailed guides to different kinds of diaper rash and what makes baby skin different than yours.
+We hope these ideas will help keep your newborn's skin healthy, so there's even more time for snuggling and squeezing those chubby cheeks.
+If you want to go deeper, explore our detailed guides of different kinds of diaper rash and what makes baby skin different than yours.